ESPresense/ESPresense.github.io/companion/configuration.md

     enabled: true
     max_distance: 10
 ```
-Note: Locators section, and most of optimization section, can be left out if optimisation is not wanted, as long as enabled is set to false
+Note: The locators section and most of the optimization section can be left out if optimization is not wanted, as long as enabled is set to false

 ### Other Settings
 ```yaml